tglanz/bsc/deep-compression/chapters/0060-the-lottery-ticket-hypothesis.md

 ### Theory

-Instability Analysis is a theory to determine whether a neural network is stable to SGD noise.
+Instability Analysis is a theoretical framework to determine whether a neural network is stable to SGD noise.

-In simpler terms, it is a theory to determine whether a neural network, if retrained using SGD, will achieve similar results as different training sessions.
+In other terms, it is a process to determine whether a neural network, if retrained using SGD, will achieve similar results as different training sessions.

 Because the SGD process is random, the answer to this question is not trivial at all.